ilyasotkov/learning-kubernetes/README.md

 ![Kubernetes logo.](/artwork/icon.png)
 # Learning Kubernetes

+Goal: Get familiar with *all of the* [Kubernetes Docs](https://kubernetes.io/docs)

-🐳🐳🐳 + ☸️☸️☸️
+🐳🐳🐳 + ☸️☸️☸️ = ❤️
 **(!)
 Kubernetes will be integrated into Docker alongside Docker Swarm Mode in the next version of Docker.**

 Kubernetes has existed for a much longer time that *Docker Swarm Mode* and has since gathered a lot of followers.
 It has been tested thouroughly in production environments.

-Kubernetes is thought to be more complex but also more configurable than *Docker Swarm Modde*.
+Kubernetes is thought to be more complex but also more configurable than *Docker Swarm Mode*.

 ![The new containerized paradigm.](/diagrams/containerized-model.png)